nizamsaltan/note-bus/README.md

 ## Development & Contributions
 To work on this library:

-- clone this repo
+- Clone this repo in main branch
-- run `flutter pub get` in the folder root to install dependencies
+- Run `flutter pub get` in the folder root to install dependencies
-- run `flutter run` to run a flutter program
+- Run `flutter run` to run as flutter program

 Pull requests are very welcome!